 It has been two years since Jo Beagley was diagnosed with ovarian cancer.
 She shares her journey, from processing the diagnosis to facing the future.

-“Two years on from the day my worst fears were confirmed – a diagnosis of stage 3c ovarian cancer at age 39 years – I’m unnerved by how July evokes the memories of the disbelief of a cancer diagnosis and the unknown of what it means.
+“Two years on from the day my worst fears were confirmed – a diagnosis of stage 3c ovarian cancer at age 39 years – I’m unnerved by how July evokes the memories of the disbelief I felt and the overwhelming fear of the unknown.

 Having felt well until around 10 days prior to diagnosis (abdominal pain and bloating that quickly worsened), news of the diagnosis triggered a complete loss of control and a sense that not everything is as it seems.